 This idea is analogous to the advice flight attendant receive during training: In case of an emergency, wear your oxygen mask first before you start helping passengers.
 Making sure your needs are met improves your effectiveness in meeting the needs of your loved one.

 It’s perfectly understandable to feel like no else can give your loved one the same care that you do.
 However, the best way to think about it is that there are people who are qualified to offer you great relief.
 If you’re unable to find adequate support from within your family, you can seek outside support.
+This support network can often provide more than you are able to in dedicated care, and now with progress notes in aged care, you will always be kept updated with any changes in routines, needs, and the overall health of your loved one.

 Here are some suggestions.